-Then in September 2007, they staged a hungerstrike.
-The news soon reached the Australian media, and just a week later, the Department of Immigration and the International Organisation for Migration, managing the detention centre on the island, met with them and gave a commitment as to the completion of their asylum claim assessment.
-After all, there was a Federal election looming in Australia....
+Three months later, in September 2007, they stage a hungerstrike.
+The news soon reaches Australian media outlets, and just a week later the Immigration Department and the International Organisation for Migration, who manage the detention centre on the island, meet with them and give a commitment to complete their asylum claim assessments.
+After all, there is an Federal election looming in Australia.

-A week later, there was an assessment indeed - but nobody was to enter Australia to be resettled and live there, was the condition.
+A week later, the assessment is indeed delivered - but nobody is to enter Australia to be resettled and find residence there.
+That's the non-negotiable condition.
 Below is some of the widespread media coverage of this slick, sly and sleazy completion of their asylum claim.

 3 July 2007: Sri Lankan Desperation on Nauru: "we now live with indefinite expectation..." - There's something eerie about refugees, locked up and away from their human rights, celebrating World Refugee Week - but that's exactly what happened in the week of 17th to 23rd June with the Sri Lankans we sent to Nauru after they sought Australia's protection.
 They sent us photos and a letter; here they are.

 18 March 2007: The Sri Lankans: being a refugee just ain't cricket... - There's a widespread consensus amongst journalists, reporters and commentators that John Howard eventually closed Nauru, and that it was Labor that resurrected offshore processing.
 It's not true, Howard never closed Nauru.
 The deportation of 83 Sri Lankans to Nauru in 2007, under Immigration Minister Kevin Andrews, marked one of Howard's last callous anti-asylum seeker acts.
 The Sri Lankans were flown to Nauru after a secret plan hatched by Alexander Downer to dump them back in Indonesia, collapsed.